Hugo Literary Series: Domingo Martinez, Terese Marie Mailhot, Margaret Malone, and Bryan John Appleby

-National Book Award finalist Domingo Martinez (The Boy Kings of Texas); bestselling memoirist Terese Marie Mailhot (Heart Berries); and local legend Rebecca Brown (Not Heaven, Somewhere Else), who won the Washington State Book Award in 2003 and a Lambda Literary Award for her 1994 novel The Gifts of the Body, will read new work on the theme Stranger in a Strange Land, inspired by the title of Robert A. Heinlein’s sci-fi classic about a human raised by Martians who returns to Earth, an exile that becomes a messiah.
+National Book Award finalist Domingo Martinez (The Boy Kings of Texas), bestselling memoirist Terese Marie Mailhot (Heart Berries), and emerging fiction writer Margaret Malone (People Like You) will read new work on the theme Stranger in a Strange Land, inspired by the title of Robert A. Heinlein’s sci-fi classic about a human raised by Martians who returns to Earth, an exile that becomes a messiah.

 Cinematic singer songwriter Bryan John Appleby—featured on KEXP, Sound on Sound, Seattle Met magazine, and elsewhere—will perform new songs to the same theme.